Our Current Work

-Currently, SID has been used on Hewson Road and we are investigating further potential sites between Tennyson Street and Moor Street (as a vehicle approaches the school); On Hampton Street, between Yarborough Road and the School and on West Parade (near the top of Rudgard Lane).
+Currently, SID has been used on Hewson Road and we are investigating further potential sites between Tennyson Street and Moor Street (as a vehicle approaches the infant school); On Hampton Street, between Yarborough Road and the junior school and on West Parade (near the top of Rudgard Lane).

 If you think that SID could make a difference in any other area in the West End, then please contact us, via email@example.com